hockeybro12/BinaryNetGeneralizationExperiments/README.md

 The experiments are done with random labels on both the CIFAR-10 and SVHN Dataset.
 Experiments are run in [Theano](http://deeplearning.net/software/theano/install.html) and Lasagne with Python 2.7.
 You can download the datasets using the scripts from [PyLearn2](https://github.com/lisa-lab/pylearn2/tree/master/pylearn2/scripts/datasets)

+We use the same models as used in the original BinaryNet paper for each of the respective datasets.

-These experiments are similar to the ones used in paper [Understanding deep learning requires rethinking generalization](https://arxiv.org/abs/1611.03530).
+These experiments are similar to the ones used in the paper [Understanding deep learning requires rethinking generalization](https://arxiv.org/abs/1611.03530).
 We randomize the labels of the input dataset and observe what happens to the training and test error.

 ## SVHN